wqlyt17/metaStrain/README.md

 ```text
 Bacteroides_fragilis
 ```
 **Note 2:** ${path}/reference is the directory storing the genome references used for pattern construction.
 For each species, two files are required: a CDS reference (`species_cds.fa`) and a genome reference (`species.fa`).
-Users can provide CDS and genome references for specified strains according to their needs to construct their own patterns.
+Users can provide CDS and genome references for specified species according to their needs to construct their own patterns.
 Alternatively, the `reference` module of metaStrain provides an automated way to download the required genome and CDS reference files for the specified species from NCBI, as shown below.
   ```bash
 metastrain reference --species species_pattern.txt --code ${path}/code -o ${path}/reference
 ```